tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/paypal.rst

 Paypal charges you.
 Once redirected to Paypal, your customer sees an extra amount applied to the order amount.

-To activate this, go to Paypal configuration's :guilabel:`Fees` tab in Odoo and activate :guilabel:`Add Extra Fees`.
+To activate this, go to Paypal configuration's :guilabel:`Fees` tab in CoquiAPPs and activate :guilabel:`Add Extra Fees`.

 You can refer to `Paypal Fees <https://www.paypal.com/webapps/mpp/paypal-fees>`_ to set up fees.